Tahsin-Mayeesha/Classifying-Actionable-Sentences-from-Emails/README.md

 # Challenges

 * Raw data had raw email strings only.
 Content had to be extracted from raw emails.
 Discarded other metadata because in the tagged dataset only tagged sentences will be given.
+* I first tried to tokenize the raw emails to sentences using spacy, but spacy sentence tokenizer is very slow so did it with basic split methods hardcoded.